castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `limit` (Block List, Max: 1) Resource limit settings (see [below for nested schema](#nestedblock--cpu--limit))
 - `look_back_period_seconds` (Number) The look back period in seconds for the recommendation.
 - `management_option` (String) Disables management for a single resource when set to `READ_ONLY`.
 The resource will use its original workload template requests and limits.
 Supported value: `READ_ONLY`.
 Minimum required workload-autoscaler version: `v0.23.1`.
-- `max` (Number) Max values for the recommendation, applies to every container.
+- `max` (Number, Deprecated) Max values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
+Use `constraints` block instead.
-- `min` (Number) Min values for the recommendation, applies to every container.
+- `min` (Number, Deprecated) Min values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
+Use `constraints` block instead.
 - `overhead` (Number) Overhead for the recommendation, e.g. `0.1` will result in 10% higher recommendation

 <a id="nestedblock--cpu--apply_threshold_strategy"></a>